-The Masters degrees offered by Golden Gate Seminary combine the best of academic studies with significant professional training to prepare men and women called to a multiplicity of ministry expressions in our world.
+The master's degrees offered by Gateway Seminary combine the best of academic studies with significant professional training to prepare men and women called to a multiplicity of ministry expressions in our world.
 Done within small class settings, professors join students in a pilgrimage of learning that often resembles a mentoring relationship.

-Since Golden Gate Seminary's Masters degrees are fully accredited academic and professional degrees, students must hold baccalaureate degrees before being admitted to one of the programs offered.
+Since Gateway Seminary's master's degrees are fully accredited academic and professional degrees, students must hold baccalaureate degrees before being admitted to one of the programs offered.

-The curriculum design of each Master degree conforms to the stated mission of the Seminary and reflects the "21 Essential Leadership Characteristics" adopted by Faculty and Trustees.
-Students in Master degree programs take courses in areas of Biblical Studies, Theological and Historical Foundations, Leadership Formation, Educational Leadership, and Intercultural Studies.
+The curriculum design of each master's degree conforms to the stated mission of the Seminary and reflects the 21 Essential Leadership Characteristics adopted by Faculty and Trustees.
+Students in master's degree programs take courses in areas of Biblical Studies, Theological and Historical Foundations, Leadership Formation, Educational Leadership, and Missions and Intercultural Studies.
 The Seminary's degree programs are designed to prepare students for a variety of ministry roles and/or vocations.
 Examples of these areas of ministry are enumerated in the catalog in relation to particular degrees.

-- Master of Divinity

-- Master of Divinity -- Advanced Track
+- Master of Divinity (with various concentrations)

-- Master of Arts in Educational Leadership

 - Master of Missiology

-- Master of Arts in Intercultural Ministry

 - Master of Theological Studies

 - Master of Arts in Christian Counseling

-- Master of Theological Studies Online
+- Master of Arts in Educational Leadership

-- Master of Divinity Online
+- Master of Arts in Intercultural Studies